amanyirer112/my-E-commerce-site/README.md

 # my-E-commerce-site
- A one-stop- center for all hbousehold items
+ A one-stop- center for all household items